hmcts/common-dev-env-bsbp/README.md

 3. copy script files to the bin directory which will be used for creating the .env file which is needed for the service to run in docker (or locally through IntellIJ / whatever IDE you may use via the env plugin)
 4. for said service, those script files will be added to the .gitignore (if not already there)
 5. Run the setup script which will create the environment variables, assemble the jar, and run the docker services listed in the docker-compose.yml file
+6. Ensure that if any queues, sftp or blob storage is required that the relevant local dependencies are running (i.e. ApacheMQ, local storage etc.)

 The simplest way to spin up all the services is to run: